JosephDuffy/Partial/README.md

 # Documentation

-Partial is fully documented, with [code-level documentation available online](https://josephduffy.github.io/Partial/).
+Partial is fully documented, with [generated DocC documentation available online](https://josephduffy.github.io/Partial/documentation/partial/).
 The online documentation is generated from the source code with every release, so it is up-to-date with the latest release, but may be different to the code in `master`.

 ## Usage overview